A Full Course of Drawing

 “Developing your Visual Language” with Ray Hwang

-This session is about moving beyond technical skills to discover what makes your art uniquely yours.
-Through mark-making, color exploration, and structured experimentation, we’ll learn how to translate abstract ideas and personal experiences into visual form.
+This session moves beyond technique to explore what makes your art uniquely yours.
+Through mark-making, color, and playful experimentation, you will translate ideas and experiences into visual form.

 Also included…